Planetarium hypothesis: Background

 There is no reliable or reproducible evidence that aliens have visited Earth.
 No transmissions or evidence of intelligent extraterrestrial life have been detected or observed anywhere other than Earth in the Universe.
 This runs counter to the knowledge that the Universe is filled with a very large number of planets, some of which likely hold the conditions hospitable for life.
-Life typically expands until it fills all available niches.
-These contradictory facts form the basis for the Fermi paradox, of which the Planetarium hypothesis is one proposed solution.
+Life on Earth has shown the tendency to typically expand until it fills all available niches.
+These contradictory facts form the basis for the Fermi paradox, of which the planetarium hypothesis is one proposed solution.

 Criticism

 The hypothesis has been considered by some authors as speculative and even next to useless in any practical scientific sense and more related to the theological mode of thinking along with the zoo hypothesis.